 Early detection and treatment is key to survival.
-At Summit Medical Group MD Anderson Cancer Center, we offer a continuum of care from diagnosis to treatment and survivorship.
+We offer a continuum of care from diagnosis to treatment and survivorship.
 Our dedicated gynecologic oncologist is an obstetrician/gynecologist and surgeon who specializes in the diagnosis, treatment, and prevention of all cancers and pre-invasive diseases that affect the female reproductive system.

 SERVICES WE OFFER

 We recognize that every woman’s cancer is different.
 That is why our team works with each patient and their family to develop an individualized treatment plan.
-As part of our partnership with MD Anderson Cancer Center, we have access to the latest and most advanced therapies for each type and stage of gynecologic cancer.
+We have access to the latest and most advanced therapies for each type and stage of gynecologic cancer.